 Back Sleeper Pillow

 The second most popular sleeping position is on your back.
 Pillow height is critical.

 The more rounded your upper back, the more your head protrudes forward of your neck and upper back, which means the higher the pillow you require.

 This a common reason for older people sleeping on two pillows as their upper back increases its C-curve shape, which makes their head sit further forward.
 One pillow is simply not enough to support their head and neck.

 Stomach Sleeper Pillow

 A large part of what makes a good pillow is personal preference.
 If the pillow feels comfortable, it is likely to help you relax, get a good night’s sleep, and feel well rested in the morning.
-The pillow’s surface can also be a source of comfort – some people prefer a pillowcase with a cool, smooth feeling (such as cotton), some prefer warmth (such as flannel), etc. Obviously a chance of season can alter your favourite pillowslip.
+The pillow’s surface can also be a source of comfort – some people prefer a pillowcase with a cool, smooth feeling (such as cotton), some prefer warmth (such as flannel), etc. Obviously, a change of season can alter your favorite pillowslip.

 Pillow Fine Tuning

-Ideally your pillow should conform to your various sleep positions and support the weight of your head.
+Ideally, your pillow should conform to your various sleep positions and support the weight of your head.
 New technology such as memory foam has successfully addressed this issue.
 They adjust to the unique shape and curves and sleeping position of the user.
-A pillow should mould to one’s individual shape and alleviate any pressure points.
+A pillow should mold to one’s individual shape and alleviate any pressure points.

 Look for reputable manufacturers, who offer longer warranties.
 You’ll find the best pillows last the longest, as reflected in the warranty.
-In addition to a better sleep they are better value in the long-term.
+In addition to a better sleep, they are better valued in the long-term.